 One of the objectives of the SRN is to support the important economic activity involved in international passenger and freight movement via good connections to ports and airports.

-A key aspect of route strategies is ensuring that future investment continues to support these essential movements.
+This is a fundamental aspect of route strategies, ensuring that future investment continues to facilitate these essential movements.